Farok-ahmed/gold-price-live/readme.txt

 = Usage =

 1. Install and activate the plugin
-2. Go to Settings → Gold Price Live
+2. Go to Metal Price Live menu in dashboard
 3. Enter your API URL from any supported provider
 4. Use shortcodes in posts, pages, or widgets
 5. Prices update automatically twice per day